Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 **Interpretation:**
 - **40 inbound peers** indicates this node is at the configured `max_num_inbound_peers` limit
 - **Sudden drop to 0** would indicate a P2P layer failure or network isolation
-- **Consistently at max** is healthy — the node is well-known in the network
+- **Consistently at max** is healthy, the node is well-known in the network

 ---